-From April 2021 to March 2022, the Transatlantic Exchange of Civic Educators (TECE), led by the Arbeitskreis deutscher Bildungsstätten (AdB) and the Jonathan M. Tisch College of Civic Life at Tufts University, will bring together German and U.S.-American civic learning professionals with the goal of reintroducing a transatlantic dimension to the field, unlocking opportunities for deeper dialogue and mutual learning through an investigation of common challenges and respective approaches, and identifying promising new concepts.
+From April 2021 through June 2022, the Transatlantic Exchange of Civic Educators (TECE), led by the Arbeitskreis deutscher Bildungsstätten (AdB) and the Jonathan M. Tisch College of Civic Life at Tufts University, will bring together German and U.S.-American civic learning professionals with the goal of reintroducing a transatlantic dimension to the field, unlocking opportunities for deeper dialogue and mutual learning through an investigation of common challenges and respective approaches, and identifying promising new concepts.
 This effort comes at a critical time as both Germany and the United States experience similar societal challenges: structural racism, right-wing populism, polarization and mistrust of democratic institutions and the media, not to mention a strained transatlantic relationship, all exacerbated further by the COVID-19 pandemic.

 This fellowship will bring together ten participants from Germany and ten from the United States to engage in dialogue in the field of youth and young adult civic education, youth work and civic engagement.
 From July 2021 through March 2022, fellows will participate in interactive online programming and in-person exchange activities in Germany and the U.S., to include peer-learning seminars, site-visits, and thematic small-group work.